clayfreeman/gpu-passthrough/README.md

 ## Imaging the GPU ROM

+Before you can image the GPU ROM, you need to make sure that you've successfully completed the prior steps to blacklist the GPU and that you've configured your motherboard to use another graphics device as the primary video output.
+This is important because the GPU needs to be uninitialized when it is imaged or the ROM file may be garbled from previous initializations.

 For some graphics cards or other PCI-e devices, this step may be unnecessary.
-Some AMD GPUs can operate just fine without mapping a static ROM file; the virtual machine can just directly access the device ROM.
+Some GPUs can operate just fine without mapping a static ROM file; the virtual machine can just directly access the device ROM.
 Your results may vary, though.
-The primary purpose of this step is to ensure stability of the virtual machine.
+The primary purpose of this step is to ensure that successive virtual machine reboots won't require the hypervisor to be rebooted to reset the GPU's ROM to an uninitialized state.

-To image the GPU ROM, first you need to make sure that you've successfully completed the prior steps to blacklist the GPU and that you've freshly rebooted the hypervisor.
+First, make sure that your hypervisor has been freshly rebooted so that your GPU's ROM is uninitialized.
 Next, run the following commands (replacing the example BDF identifier with your device's BDF identifier) to obtain an image of the GPU ROM:

 ```
 $ export PCIE_BDF_IDENT='01:00.0'